 During fiscal year 2022, the Authority issued the 2021 Note Payable, for which the proceeds were used to refund all notes and bonds payable at the time of issuance.
-Therefore, extinguishing any publicly held debt as of June 30, 2022.
-The Authority had \$97,190,000 and \$118,729,000 of publicly held debt as of June 30, 2021 and 2020, respectively, and had long-term credit ratings assigned by Standard and Poor's (S&P) and Fitch at June 30, 2022, based on the type of security which is reflected in the table below.
+All publicly held debt was extinguished as of June 30, 2022.